-You want Stop animal cruelty and any Animal mistreatment counteract?
+You want Stop cruelty to animals and any Animal mistreatment counteract?
 Then you've come to the right place!
 "Everything that man does to animals comes back to man."
-This was already said by the Greek philosopher Pythagoras, who not only dealt with right-angled triangles, but also with animal ethics.
-He is right.
-It is not human to exploit defenseless, helpless and emotional creatures.
-Whether cow, pig, mouse or fish - all animals have a sense of pain.
-And there is no difference between domestic animals and farm animals.
+This was said by the Greek philosopher Pythagoras, who not only dealt with right-angled triangles, but also with animal ethics.
+And he was right.
+It is not humane to exploit defenceless, helpless and emotional creatures.
+Whether cow, pig, mouse or fish - all animals feel pain.
+And there is no difference between pets and farm animals.

-Therefore, in this article you will learn everything worth knowing and helpful about animal cruelty.
-From the definition, to instructive examples and causes, to the solutions.
-Learn above all what you can do in everyday life against it.
+In this article, you will therefore find out everything you need to know about animal cruelty.
+From the definition, to instructive examples and causes, to solutions.
+Above all, learn what you can do about it in everyday life.

-Tip: In a separate post you can learn more about the emotional side of animalsthat will increase your motivation in the fight against animal cruelty immeasurably.
+Tip: In a separate article, you can find out more about the emotional side of animalswhich will increase your motivation in the fight against cruelty to animals immeasurably.

-The Duden describes it, for example, as "unnecessary torture and crude mistreatment of animals".
-While the torture, mistreatment or unnecessary killing of animals is referred to as active animal cruelty, the neglect or neglect of animals, is considered a passive form of animal cruelty.₁
+The Duden dictionary, for example, describes it as "unnecessary torturing and crude mistreatment of animals".
+While the torture, mistreatment or unnecessary killing of animals is referred to as active cruelty to animals, the neglect or neglect of animals is considered a passive form of animal abuse.₁

-Colloquially, however, we use the term cruelty to animals to mean basically all pain and suffering inflicted on an animal - up to and including death.
+Colloquially, however, we use the term cruelty to animals to refer to all pain and suffering inflicted on an animal - up to and including death.

 Types and examples

-Now, of course, it is important to be aware of when in human everyday life - whether consciously or unconsciously - there is basically mistreatment of animals.
-Here are therefore some types or examples of animal cruelty.
+It is of course important to be aware of when animals are generally mistreated in everyday human life - whether consciously or unconsciously.
+Here are therefore some types or examples of cruelty to animals.

-Movie Tip: For deeper insights you should definitely check out the Dominion film watch.
-There you can see how - partly systematic - cruelty to animals takes place in all the areas mentioned.
-Also take a look at my recommendations for more vegan documentaries.
+Movie Tip: For deeper insights, you should definitely take a look at the Dominion film watch.
+There you can see how - sometimes systematic - cruelty to animals takes place in all the areas mentioned.
+Also take a look at my recommendations for further vegan documentaries.

-Germany ranks first in pig slaughter with more than 60 million animals killed per year.₂ Congratulations.
+Germany ranks first in pig slaughtering with more than 60 million animals killed per year.₂ Congratulations.
 Without brutal Factory farming this would not be possible.
-The animals have their curly tails cut off, their teeth ground and antibiotics administered.
-They sit without freedom of movement in far too narrow cages and in their own excrement.
+The animals' curly tails are cut off, their teeth ground down and they are given antibiotics.
+They sit without freedom of movement in cages that are far too small and in their own excrement.
 And this despite the fact that pigs are actually such clean and highly intelligent animals.
-Then they are gassed or stunned with a bolt gun and slit open.
-This whole procedure means physical and mental pain.
+They are then gassed or stunned with a captive bolt pistol and slit open.
+This entire procedure means physical and mental pain.
 In addition to pigs, cows, chickens, sheep, geese, ducks, rabbits and many other animals in factory farming are also subjected to this.

-Notice: Did you know that male chicks in factory farms are gassed or shredded immediately after birth?
-You can learn more about this in the article about the Chick Shredding.
+Notice: Did you know that male chicks in factory farming are gassed or shredded immediately after birth?
+You can find out more about this in the article about the Chick shredding.

-However, the skin of cows, the wool of sheep or the fur of rabbits also serve the clothing industry.
+The skin of cows, the wool of sheep and the fur of rabbits are also used in the clothing industry.
 Mink fur is particularly popular, which is why there is also cruel factory farming for it.
-The animals are kept in cramped cages on a grid floor.
-For many months they spend their monotonous lives directly above their own excrement.
-The greed for new outfits and profit - but also the combination with the fast-moving and every week new trend dictating Fast Fashion thus ensure the mistreatment of animals.
+The animals are kept in narrow cages on a grid floor.
+They spend many months living their monotonous lives directly above their own excrement.
+The greed for new outfits and profit - but also the combination with the fast-moving fashion industry, which dictates new trends every week Fast Fashion thus ensure the mistreatment of animals.

-Bullfights, circus animal abuse, dog racing, cockfighting or animals as tourist attractions.
-Animal cruelty occurs, for example, through caging, in the training process or in the context of inadequate feeding.
-All because we humans are entertained - and other people want to earn a lot of money through the exploitation of animals.
+Bullfighting, circus animal abuse, dog racing, cockfighting or animals as tourist attractions.
+Cruelty to animals occurs, for example, in cages, during the training process or as a result of inadequate feeding.
+All because we humans are entertained - and other people want to make a lot of money by exploiting animals.

 Laboratory animals in research

 According to the German Animal Welfare Association, almost three million animals suffer and die in German laboratories.
-There, for example, their genetic information is manipulated to make them artificially ill.
-A large part of the Animal testing serves basic research and has no benefit for humans.
+For example, their genetic information is manipulated there to make them artificially ill.
+The majority of Animal testing is used for basic research and has no benefit for humans.

 Abuse and neglect of pets

-Of course, animal cruelty also occurs frequently in private households.
-For over 20 years, worldwide studies have shown that violence against animals often precedes or can be coupled with violence against humans (child abuse/domestic violence).₃ Deliberate cruelty to animals is an antisocial personality disorder - but it exists.
+Of course, animal cruelty also frequently occurs in private households.
+For over 20 years, worldwide studies have shown that violence against animals often precedes or can be coupled with violence against humans (child abuse/domestic violence).₃ Intentional cruelty to animals is an antisocial personality disorder - but it does exist.

-In addition to active animal abuse, many animals are simply neglected and left alone with, for example, a parasite infestation, dehydration or starving.
+In addition to active animal abuse, many animals are simply neglected and left alone with a parasite infestation, dehydration or starvation, for example.

 Of course, the abuse of animals can also have a cultural background.
 Animal cruelty as a tradition?
 Phew.
-But in fact, some customs are so ingrained that people forget what they are actually doing to animals.
+But in fact, some customs are so ingrained that people forget what they are actually doing to the animals.
 In France, for example, "fat bunting" is popular.
-For this, the songbird ortolan is caught and fattened in the dark for 14 days.
+This involves catching the Ortolan songbird and fattening it up in the dark for 14 days.
 When it is fat enough, it is drowned in brandy and cooked in a pot.₄

-Can you think of other examples of animal cruelty?
+Can you think of any other examples of cruelty to animals?
 Then feel free to write a comment below this post with your pointers.

-Attempted or negligent cruelty to animals, as well as animal abuse, on the other hand, are only administrative offenses that are punished with fines.
-Animal abusers rarely have to go to prison.₅
+Attempted or negligent cruelty to animals and animal abuse, on the other hand, are only administrative offenses punishable by fines.
+Animal abusers only rarely have to go to prison.₅

-Here are some facts and figures around animal abuse that will give you an even clearer picture of the current state of this issue:
+Here are some facts and figures about the mistreatment of animals that will give you an even clearer picture of the current state of this problem:

-- In 2016, 771 people in Germany were convicted of mistreating animals.
-Among them 748 adults, 16 adolescents and 7 juveniles.₆
+- In 2016, 771 people were convicted of mistreating animals in Germany.
+These included 748 adults, 16 adolescents and 7 juveniles.₆

 - Only 50 people were sentenced to prison for animal cruelty in Germany in 2016.
 46 of them on probation.₇

-- 11.5 million animals were used in experiments in the EU in 2011, according to the European Commission report.₁₀
+- According to the European Commission's report, 11.5 million animals were used in experiments in the EU in 2011.₁₀

 Here are some sayings that are sure to motivate you to take a stand against animal cruelty: